About Your Vulvar Surgery

 Types of vulvar surgeries

 Vulvar surgery can be done to treat vulvar cancer or to remove tissue that may become vulvar cancer.
-A surgery to remove all or part of your vulva is called a vulvectomy.
+A surgery to remove all or part of your vulva is called a vulvectomy (vul-VEK-toh-mee).

 There are several kinds of vulvectomies.
 The type of vulvectomy that you have will depend on how large your tumor is and whether it has spread to nearby lymph nodes.
 The types of vulvectomies are:

-You and your doctor will discuss the type of vulvectomy that you’re having.
+Your healthcare provider will talk with you about the type of vulvectomy you’re having.

-Some women choose to have reconstruction as part of their surgery.
+Some people choose to have reconstruction as part of their surgery.
 If you’re having reconstruction, a plastic surgeon may help with that part of the surgery.

-Most women can resume their normal sexual activities after their incisions (surgical cuts) have healed.
-But, this depends on the extent of your surgery and the areas of your vulva that were removed.
-Talk with your doctor about your concerns about sexual activities after your surgery.
+Most people can resume their normal sexual activities after their incisions (surgical cuts) have healed.
+It will depend on the extent of your surgery and the areas of your vulva that were removed.
+Talk with your healthcare provider about your concerns about sexual activities after your surgery.

 About your lymphatic system